MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ## Location blocks

-Within a virtual server you can route the request based on the requested path.
+Within a virtual server you can route the request based on the path.

 ```nginx
 server {